Jonathan-Z/4109/README.md

 # 4109

-Here is a list of compiled laws of euclidian geometry
+Here is a compilation of theorems from Euclidian Geometry.